fcrepo3/fcrepo-before33/readme.txt

 -------------------------------------------------------------------
-             Fedora Release 3.2.1 - Summer 2009
+               Fedora Release 3.3 - December 2009
 -------------------------------------------------------------------
 This is a full source code release of Fedora.
-Before using this software, you must read and agree to the license, found under license/license.html.
+Before using this software, you must read and agree to the license, found under resources/doc/license/license.html.
 Documentation can be found for online browsing or download at http://fedora-commons.org/go/fcr30

 Building Fedora
 ===============